curvedinf/hypercells/README.md

 Deletes all contexts older than the provided arguments.
 This should be used in a regularly occurring task so old contexts do not accumulate.

+### Built-in Template Tags

+Each of hypercells' built-in templates is rendered using a matching custom template tag.

 ### `{% hypercells_table context %}`

-This template tag renders a django template that contains the HTML necessary to render a new hypercells table.
+Renders the hypercells_table template that contains the HTML for a new hypercells table.
 Each `hypercells_table` tag must include a context created by `hypercells.lib.create`.
 Do not share contexts for multiple `hypercells_tables` tags.

 Additionally, the `hypercells_table` must be placed as a child of an HTML element